BUS1000 Foundations of Business (3)

 BUS4408 Marketing Research (3)

 Focuses on the management of the marketing research process.
-This course provides an in-depth understanding of the methods and procedures involved in marketing research and its role in the decision support system.
+This course provides an in-depth understanding of the methods and procedures involved in marketing research and their role in the decision support system.
 Emphasis is placed on market research projects, student discussions, and research team presentations.

 BUS4420 Digital Marketing (3)